 State Climate Policy

 Public Advocates is working to boost funding for clean air programs in low-income communities throughout California that suffer disproportionately from the causes and effects of climate change.

 Since becoming law in 2012, SB 535 has directed billions of dollars from polluter fees toward projects that have reduced the State’s carbon emissions, and helped revitalize disadvantaged communities—the neighborhoods facing the most poverty and pollution—throughout California.
 However, communities have long raised the need to increase investments made within disadvantaged communities and designate investments to benefit low-income families.

 These needs have been incorporated into Assembly member Gomez’s AB 1550, which was introduced in January of 2016.
 After months of working hard in the California State Legislature, Public Advocates and our partners played a key role in the passage of AB 1550, which was signed into law by Governor Brown on September 14, 2016.
-Find out more about AB 1550 and other victories for climate and social justice this year in this blog, by Public Advocates’ Chelsea Tu.
+Find out more about AB 1550 and other victories for climate and social justice in 2016 in this blog, by Public Advocates’ Chelsea Tu.

 California’s controversial cap-and-trade program is expected to generate tens of billions of dollars in new revenues over the next decade.
 If invested wisely, these funds can reduce greenhouse gas emissions, provide relief to highly-polluted communities, and help our metropolitan areas grow sustainably and equitably by investing in clean air programs, such as improved local transit service and affordable housing near transit and jobs.